-Makeup & Skin Care
+Makeup & Skin Care 600 clock hours / License by registration

 This program prepares students for entry-level employment in the makeup, skin care, retail, bridal, salon, spa, and fashion industries.
 Students acquire the skills required to work in professional studios or on location with photographers, models, and designers or in a salon or spa setting.